shassard/for-elasticsearch-docs/index.md

 permalink: /
 ---

-# Open Distro for Elasticsearch
+# Open Distro for Elasticsearch Documentation

 This site contains the technical documentation for [Open Distro for Elasticsearch](http://example.com), the community-driven, 100% open source distribution of Elasticsearch with advanced security, alerting, deep performance analysis, and more.